VictorScoolExper/ReactJS_Course/README.md

-# ReactJS_Course
+# 04-react-state-&-events
-## Description
-This is from the section 03-basic react
+This section is from the udemy course

-## To Run Project
+## How to use:
 - Download files
-- Extract Files
+- Unzip files
-- run "npn install"
-- then run "npm start run"
+- Run "npm run start'